Create and manage access tokens

 Compared to passwords, PATs provide the following advantages:

-• When using an access token, you can't perform any admin activity on the account, including changing the password.
+- When using an access token, you can't perform any administrative activity on the account, including changing the password.
 It protects your account if your computer is compromised.

-Access tokens are also valuable for building integrations, as you can issue multiple tokens, one for each integration, and revoke them at any time.
+- Access tokens are valuable for building integrations, as you can issue multiple tokens, one for each integration, and revoke them at any time.

 Create an access token